AdTekDev/SA/Test/Rules.md

    Students must be physically present in the assigned laboratory/classroom during the submission and evaluation session.
 Absence without permission may result in no evaluation.

 2. **Submission on the System**
-   The assignment must be submitted correctly on the system with all required components:
+   The TEST must be submitted correctly on the system with all required components:

    * Part 1 → Folder "Results-screenshots"
    * Part 2 → Folder "Code-DesignPatterns"